 Using a team like Brighton to achieve EPL success truly requires a diverse array of talents.
 His possession-based approach of Potter has made him become one of the best in modern football management.
 The rest of the manager’s Biography, as we say, is how history.

 There is a global saying that behind every successful man in Football comes a glamorous WAG or Girlfriend.
 For Graham Potter, there has been one woman who stood by him throughout.
 She, a former girlfriend, now his wife, is no other than Rachel.

 The Marriage and Divorce on the Same Day:

 Beautiful Rachel Potter began dating Graham during his active career days.
-Are you aware?… Graham Potter’s got married to Rachel, the same day York City Football Club announced that they have released him.
-What a bad way to treat a newly married man!
+Are you aware?… Graham Potter got married to Rachel the same day York City Football Club announced that they had released him.
+What a bad way to treat a newly married-man!